Online Sampling and Decision Making with Low Entropy: Lower bounds and characterization for the classical secretary problem

 \item There exists an infinite sequence of integers $n_1 < n_2 < n_3 < \ldots$, such that the success probability of any deterministic secretarial algorithm for the problem with $n \in \{n_1,n_2, n_3,\ldots\}$ items which uses any uniform probabilistic distribution on $\Pi_n$ with support $\ell < n$ is strictly smaller than $1/e$. \end{enumerate} \end{proposition}

 \begin{proof}

 Part \ref{Thm:optimum_expansion_1}.
-Gilbert and Mosteller~\cite{GilbertM66} proved that under maximum entropy, the probability of success is maximized by wait-and-pick algorithm with some threshold.
-Another important property, used in many papers (c.f., Gupta and Singla \cite{Gupta_Singla}), is that function $f(n,m)$ describes the probability of success of the wait-and-pick algorithm with threshold $m$.
+Gilbert and Mosteller~\cite{GilbertM66} proved that under maximum entropy, the probability of success is maximized by wait-and-pick algorithm with some checkpoint.
+Another important property, used in many papers (c.f., Gupta and Singla \cite{GuptaSingla}), is that function $f(n,m)$ describes the probability of success of the wait-and-pick algorithm with checkpoint $m$.

-Consider wait-and-pick algorithms with threshold $m\in [n-1]$. \ignore{ We first argue that for $j$ such that $|j|>\sqrt{n}$, function $f$ does not reach its global maximum.
+Consider wait-and-pick algorithms with checkpoint $m\in [n-1]$. \ignore{ We first argue that for $j$ such that $|j|>\sqrt{n}$, function $f$ does not reach its global maximum.
 Indeed, for any $m\in [n-1]$ consider the difference

 which is positive until $H_m+1$ gets bigger than $H_{k-1}$, and remains negative afterwards.
 Thus, there is only one local maximum, which is also global maximum, of function $f$ wrt variable $m$.
 Lemma~\ref{lemma:f_expansion_1} for $k=n$ implies that $f\left(n, \lceil\frac{n}{e}-\sqrt{n}\right)\rceil \le f\left(n, \lceil\frac{n}{e}\rceil\right)$ and $f\left(n, \lceil\frac{n}{e}\rceil\right) \ge f\left(n, \lfloor\frac{n}{e}+\sqrt{n}\rfloor\right)$, therefore this unique local maximum is reached for some $|j|\le \sqrt{n}$.